-SAKI awarded the Greenville Police Department a grant in the amount of $219,496.52, which it will use to test 312 unsubmitted SAKs.
-The department will also use the funds to designate a part-time coordinator; cover overtime pay for department personnel; purchase equipment and supplies; and pay for training, travel, and contracted services.
+In FY2016, SAKI awarded the Greenville Police Department a grant in the amount of $219,496.52, which it used to test 312 unsubmitted sexual assault kits.
+The department also used the funds to designate a part-time coordinator; cover overtime pay for department personnel; purchase equipment and supplies; and pay for training, travel, and contracted services.

 Please direct all media inquiries to:

 9 On Your Side investigates rape kit backlog in East

 Greenville, NC has testing 74 previously unsubmitted kits and has uploaded 21 cases into CODIS.
 Seven of those cases have been identified as offenders previously known to the police and two were identified as serial rapists offending the Greenville community.

 Funded by the Bureau of Justice Assistance, the Sexual Assault Kit Initiative aims to create a coordinated community response that ensures just resolution to sexual assault cases.
 Through this program, funding is provided to support multidisciplinary community response teams engaged in the comprehensive reform of jurisdictions approaches to sexual assault cases resulting from evidence found in previously unsubmitted sexual assault kits.